Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Simulation Results and Analysis

 \subsection{Performance Evaluation}

-We evaluate the average CE (the average ratio of cache hits within one global aggregation period compared to the total requests) of our proposals in comparison with the following cache placement approaches: \begin{itemize} \item \textbf{Optimal with Full Information:} This scheme has access to full information of users' demands; thus, it has the potential of providing the best CE performance; \item {\textbf{$\boldsymbol{\epsilon}$-Greedy}:} Also known as $m$-$\epsilon$-greedy, this is a variant of the multi-armed bandit algorithms without any prior- or contextual-information.
-The policy randomly selects a set of $m$ files with probability $\epsilon \ll 1$, while with probability $1-\epsilon $, it selects the $m$ files with the highest estimated popularity so far. \item \textbf{Random:} This scheme selects a random set of files to cache in each time slot. \end{itemize} In \textbf{Fig. \ref{02}}, we compare the average CE performances of different caching approaches.
-The figure shows that our proposed greedy algorithm achieves a CE gain significantly higher than that of the random- and $\epsilon$-greedy approaches under different $\epsilon$.
-The reason is that the proposed algorithm greedily place the cache to SBSs after learning the expected request densities of files by \textbf{Algorithm \ref{alg:Framwork}}.
+We evaluate the average caching efficiency (the average ratio of cache hits within one global aggregation period compared to the total requests) of our proposals in comparison with the following cache placement approaches:

+\begin{itemize} \item \textbf{Optimal with Full Information:} This scheme has full information about the users' demands; thus, it has the potential of providing the best caching performance; \item {\textbf{$\boldsymbol{\epsilon}$-Greedy}:} The policy selects a set of $m$ files uniformly at random with probability $\epsilon \ll 1$, while with probability $1-\epsilon $, it selects the $m$ files with the highest estimated popularity so far; \item \textbf{Least-Recently-Used (LRU):} It fetches the requested files from the potential contributor (i.e., MBS backhaul) and caches it when a cache miss event occurs.
+If an item exceeds the cache capacity of SBS, it removes the file in the cache that has been least recently used; \item \textbf{Random:} This scheme selects a random set of files to cache in each time slot. \end{itemize} In \textbf{Fig. \ref{Fig:04}}, we compare the performance of different caching approaches using the same dataset, so that the file set remains constant.
+The figure shows that our proposed algorithm achieves a gain significantly higher than that of the random- and $\epsilon$-greedy approaches under different $\epsilon$.
+The gain grows as the cache size increases.
+The reason is that the proposed algorithm greedily places the cache to SBSs after learning the expected request densities of files by \textbf{Algorithm \ref{alg:Framwork}}. \\ Besides, our proposed approach exhibits superior performance compared to the LRU approach for large storage space.
+Also, by comparison between the proposed and optimal approaches, we deduce that the proposed algorithm provides a near-optimal solution while pursuing a minimum network cost.

-\textbf{Fig. \ref{03}} illustrates the cumulative request density of the cached files up to time slot $T$ with $C_{k}^{S} = 200$.
-The figure shows that the proposed algorithm achieves larger cumulative request density than the $\epsilon$-greedy and random cache placement approaches.
+\textbf{Fig. \ref{Fig:05}} shows the cumulative request density of the cached files up to time slot $T$ with $C_{k}^{S}=200$ MB.
+The {\it cumulative request density} is the sum of request densities of desired files at each round.
+The figure shows that the proposed algorithm achieves larger cumulative request density than $\epsilon$-greedy and random caching methods.
+In particular, at time slot $T = 2500$, the cumulative request density achieved by the proposed greedy algorithm is $1.65$, $1.87$, $1.93$, $3.76$, and $10.31$ times the cumulative request density achieved by LRU, $\epsilon$-greedy (for $\epsilon=0.01,0.1,0.8$), and random placement, respectively.